collinlewin/STELA-Toolkit/README.md

 ## Features

-- Gaussian Process interpolation with built-in normality testing and transformations, kernel selection, hyperparameter training
+- Gaussian Process regression for all ML skill levels!
+Built-in normality testing and transformations to help reach normality, kernel selection, hyperparameter training, and much more.
 - Frequency-domain products: power and cross spectra, coherence, lag-frequency and lag-energy spectra
 - Time-domain lag analysis using ICCF and GP-based cross-correlation
 - Simulation of synthetic light curves with custom underlying power spectra and injected lags